burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 20. References to **RValue** objects whose address cannot be obtained do not extend the lifetime of temporary objects.
 However, the compiler can only detect simple constructions with **RValue** objects.
 For example, if you create a temporary object and call a method from this temporary object, that will return a reference to itself.
 The compiler will no longer be able to determine that this reference is not valid after removing the temporary object.

-# About C/C++ Preprocessor
+# About C and C++ Preprocessor

 C++ 1998 and C++2003 use the C89 preprocessor, although the C language also has evolved: Tradition C, C89, C95, C99, C11, and C17.
 For a detailed description of the C preprocessor, please read Chapter 3 in ([2]).

-Preprocessor macro extensions in C/C++ have the following important property.
+Preprocessor macro extensions in C and in C++ have the following important property.
 Once an extension replaces a macro call, the macro call search process starts from the beginning of the expanded extension for further replacement.

 During this process, macros referenced in their own expansion are not re-expanded, and that preprocessor macro extension does not lead to infinite recursion.
 ```cpp
 #define sqrt(x) (x<0 ? sqrt(x) : sqrt(-x))
 ```

-For the C/C++ preprocessor, any undefined identifiers that appear after the conditional directives `#if` and `#elif` are replaced with the number 0.
+For the C and C++ preprocessor, any undefined identifiers that appear after the conditional directives `#if` and `#elif` are replaced with the number 0.

 ## Include Search Order